DavesCodeMusings/ftpdlite/README.md

 * It works with tnftp on Raspberry Pi OS.
 Woohoo!
 * It currently does not play well with FileZilla.
 Not sure why.
 It's on the to-do list.
 * It does not support PORT mode transfers that Windows command-line FTP expects.
 But, that's a Windows problem.
-* It does not support STOR and RETR, so no upload and dowload yet.
-Kind of a key feature.
+* It does not support STOR, so no upload yet.
 Coming soon, as they say!